 Closed transition star-delta starting

-In closed transition, the transition for the star to delta configuration is achieved without disconnecting the motor.
+In closed transition, the transition from the star to delta configuration is achieved without disconnecting the motor.
 In order to achieve that, an additional three-pole contactor and three resistors are required.
-This contactor is closed before opening the star contactor and open after closing the delta contactor.
+This contactor is closed before opening the star contactor and opened after closing the delta contactor.
 By doing so, the transition current can be limited.

 The following are the stages of open transition starting: